sdsna/Poor_Peoples_Pandemic_Report/README.md

 Data used to create the Poor People's Pandemic Report

 # A Poor People's Pandemic Report 2022
-##  Mapping the Intersection of Poverty, Race and COVID-19
+##  Mapping the Intersection of Poverty, Race, and COVID-19
 COVID-19 effects on poor communities in the US.

 ## Report Description